vtfk/PSAppDeployToolkit/README.md

 Will return the gateway octet from client ip address IF client ip matches the IP segment(s) set in [`CustomFunctionsConfig.xml`](https://github.com/vtfk/PSAppDeployToolkit#setup).

-If IP segment(s) is not setup in `CustomFunctionsConfig.xml` or client doesn't have any matching ip address, this function will fail.
+If IP segment(s) is not setup in `CustomFunctionsConfig.xml` or client doesn't have any matching ip address, this function will return -1.

 ### Get-InstallationBehavior